-The relationship with AMP has broadened to include the acceptance of the Agency's members as full AMP members in July 2006 and services such as power supply planning and resource management, including the Agency's members participation in a 44 MW share of the American Municipal Power Fremont Energy Center (AFEC), a 12 MW share of the Prairie State Energy Campus, 18.7 MW of two AMP Hydro projects consisting of five hydro generation locations on existing lock and dam facilities located on the Ohio River.
-Regarding the hydro units, 13.4 MW of the hydro generation was in service by the end of fiscal 2016, the remaining 5.3 MW of hydro generation were placed in service during the summer of 2017.
-During December 2017, The Agency began receiving power from an AMP Solar Project that will be approximately 1.2 MW of power when completed during Fiscal 2019.
+The relationship with AMP has broadened to include the acceptance of the Agency's members as full AMP members in July of 2006 and services such as power supply planning and resource management, including the Agency's members participation in a 44 MW share of the American Municipal Power Fremont Energy Center (AFEC), a 12 MW share of the Prairie State Energy Campus, 18.7 MW of two AMP Hydro projects consisting of five hydro generation locations on existing lock and dam facilities located on the Ohio River.
+Regarding the hydro units, 13.4 MW of the hydro generation was in service by the end of fiscal 2017, the remaining 5.3 MW of hydro generation were placed in service during the summer of 2017.
+The Agency also receives 1.2 MW of power from an AMP Solar Project that was completed during Fiscal 2019.